microsoft/AzureAutomaticGradingEngine/README.md

 Note:
 1. Subscription ID must be unique for each assignment.
 2. Don't run <code>az ad sp create-for-rbac -n "gradingengine" --sdk-auth</code> repeatedly!
-If errors occure the educator will  need to remove the students record in the subscription table and asks the student to resubmit the online form with the new credentials.
+If errors occur the educator/teacher will need to remove the students record in the subscription table and asks the student to resubmit the online form with the new/correct credentials.

 ## Quick test with AzureGraderConsoleRunner